altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 After leaving the basecamp, they headed for the eastern hills.<br/>
 They were about 700 strong.<br/>
 Regis, Fanrine and Jessica sat together inside a shaky carriage.
 It goes without saying that Regis couldn’t ride a horse.<br/>
-The driver said:
+The driver said:<br/>
 "Deputy commander, the Fourth Army is in sight!"<br/>
 "What should we do, Lord Auric?"<br/>
 "Please raise the white flag!
 We will be attacked if we continue to advance like this."<br/>
 "Aye Sir!"<br/>
 Fortunately, the First Army didn’t make any moves, and Regis’ group reached the Fourth Army safely.<br/>
-No, it wasn’t certain that things would end safely yet… The soldiers of the Fourth Army raised their lances and raised their bows against the mercenaries they had never seen before.<br/>
+No, it wasn’t certain that things would end safely yet…<br/>
+The soldiers of the Fourth Army raised their lances and raised their bows against the mercenaries they had never seen before.<br/>
 One false move and they would probably be attacked.<br/>
 Regis alighted from their box carriage.<br/>